 One book of note is by Peter Hessler, the president of Construction Business Associates.

 And there’s also the second edition.
 It is much more than just a repeat of the first edition.
-It is upgraded as well as updated.
+It is an upgrade as well as an update.
 The reader will find a much-expanded explanation of how to decide if a construction project should even be pursued and if so, how to increase the chance of project success through proper budgeting, estimating and contracting.
 Additionally, there is a complete chapter devoted to using today’s new information-age technology and how to stay on top of it all.

-Also, see ASME’s Mechanical Engineering (ME) magazine’s description – “Expanding upon the first edition, Hessler provides a thorough plan for managing the financials of building a power or chemical plant and covers the entire process from preplanning to contingency planning to the business of on-site construction management.”
+Also, as ASME’s Mechanical Engineering (ME) magazine described it – “Expanding upon the first edition, Hessler provides a thorough plan for managing the financials of building a power or chemical plant and covers the entire process from preplanning to contingency planning to the business of on-site construction management.”

-For more information about these publications, and for information on ordering copies, just click on the edition of the book you want (or both).
+For more information about these books, and for information on ordering copies, just click on the edition of the book you want (or both).
 You will be redirected.